16 Milwaukee Nicknames and the Reasons for Them

 Terrible City

-The Milwaukee Bucks (the city's basketball team) and the residents of Milwaukee were, understandably, upset by this comment at first.
-Following the event, outrage poured in over social media.
-But what followed has been a tongue-in-cheek attempt to reclaim this nickname in order to prove that Milwaukee is, in fact, a wonderful city.
+The Milwaukee Bucks and residents were understandably upset at first.
+Outrage poured in over social media.
+But what followed has been a tongue-in-cheek effort to reclaim the nickname as a rallying cry, proving that Milwaukee is anything but terrible.

 In Summary